 There is no allocation increase to General Security (GS) entitlements in the NSW Murray regulated river water source this time.

-The cumulative General Security allocation remains at 44% in this water source.
-Average carryover is around 40%, the total water availability averaged across all General Security entitlements in the NSW Murray regulated river water source is around 84%.
-The current GS account balance is about 1409 gigalitres (GL).
+The cumulative General Security allocation remains at 44% for 2024/25 water year in this water source.
+Average carryover from last year has been 40%.
+The current GS account balance is about 1345 gigalitres (GL).

-Minor resource improvements since the last assessment have been set aside for critical human needs, as required by Clause 11.03 of the Basin Plan.
-The maximum volume to be set aside is 61 GL, and the current volume is 42 GL.
 All entitlements in the Lower Darling regulated river water source were fully allocated on 1 July 2024.
 No further allocation is possible in this water year.